dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

 **BONUS**:
  - All my information, even portfolio information needs to be secured.
 No disclosure of information, even to the DBA.

+ ### Savvy

+ Owin -

+ Demographics: 40 - 60 y-o age group

+1. Where is the market heading?

+   --

+2. How many other persons do you know that trade stocks?

+   --

+2. How much time do you spend monitoring your investments?

+   --

+3. What do you look for?

+   --

+4. What do you want to get done?

+   Make money

+5. Biggest frustration?

+   --

+6. How much money can you invest in stocks each month?

+   J$20k+ per month

+7. What about the analytical solutions on the internet?

+   --

+8. What about services provided by brokerages?

+   --

+9. How much are you willing to pay for a service that delivers what you want?

+   --

+10. How do you move around stocks to get dividends from different companies?

+   --

+**BONUS**:
+ - Suggested that a trading platform could be sold to Barita
+ - Insight into Randy Rowe's Community and MyMoneyJa.com